 Hi, my dear colleagues!
 Have you ever hear of the macrostrategic framework in education?
 If not, keep reading to see if you can recognize it in your eclectic teaching methods!

 All of the methods presented in this website fall into the category of the microstrategic framework.
-Kumaravadivelu (2006, pp 199-214), created the macrostrategic framework with a goal to make teacher education more sensitive to classroom events and to help the teacher develop and generate various situation-specific ideas and strategies in the classroom.
+Kumaravadivelu (2006, pp 199-214) created the macrostrategic framework to make teacher education more sensitive to classroom events and help the teacher develop and generate various situation-specific ideas and strategies in the classroom.

 - Maximizing learning opportunities means that the learning environment needs to be learning-centered and improved and modified on the basis of the lesson feedback.